Happy Diwali, my Guyanese brothers and sisters.

 Hindus place several lights in their yards and in their houses during Diwali celebration to represent the triumph of good over evil, according to Hindu lore.
 One of the most popular explanations is renewed zeal for life and prosperity as epitomize by the lavish preparation made for the occasion.
 Hindus decorate their homes don new clothing, exchange gifts and prepare lavish meals for Diwali, which many see as a new year that comes with the new moon.

 Accordingly, the Hindus pray and make supplication to the Goddess Lakshmi (or Laxmi) for spiritual and worldly prosperity as they set goals for the next year.
-In Hindu mythology, Goddess Lakshmi is the spouse of Lord Vishnu, who along with Brahma and Shiva, comprise The Hindu Trinity.
+In Hindu spirituality, Goddess Lakshmi is the spouse of Lord Vishnu, who along with Brahma and Shiva, comprise The Hindu Trinity.

 Lakshmi is the Goddess of wealth and prosperity, both material and spiritual.